-In June 2004, we reported results from a double-blind, placebo-controlled Phase Ib/IIa clinical trial with ACP-103 comprised of 12 Parkinson's disease patients on standard dopamine replacement therapy.
-This clinical trial evaluated the safety and tolerability of ACP-103 in Parkinson's disease patients following administration of 25 and 100 milligram doses once-daily for 14 days.
-ACP-103 was well-tolerated in these patients.
-Importantly, the motor skills of these patients did not deteriorate, an effect commonly seen with other antipsychotic drugs.
-In addition, patients who entered this trial with treatment-induced dyskinesias exhibited indications of antidyskinetic activity after ACP-103 administration.
-This outcome is consistent with the previously demonstrated antidyskinetic activity of ACP-103 in a monkey model of Parkinson's disease.
+In June 2004, we reported results from a double-blind, placebo-controlled Phase Ib/IIa clinical trial, which evaluated the safety and tolerability of ACP-103 in 12 patients with Parkinson's disease who also received stable doses of their existing dopamine replacement therapy.
+ACP-103 was well tolerated and the motor skills of these patients did not deteriorate.
+Patients who entered this trial with treatment-induced dyskinesias exhibited indications of antidyskinetic activity after ACP-103 administration.